ross-satchell/MCHP-Hackathon-2025/balancing_bot_pitch_script.md

 - And as a potential future upgrade, we’re looking to add simple Bluetooth communication—enabling wireless control, collaboration between bots, or remote classroom demos.

 With each step, we’re lowering the barriers to hands-on engineering and multiplying the ways students and teams can learn, share, and innovate.

-**Vision:**
-We built this in under 24 hours—with parts and tools designed for the academic environment.
-If we can do that here, think what teachers and students could do if this mindset and kit reached classrooms and makerspaces across the globe.

 This is more than a hackathon project—it's showcasing an opportunity:
 Let’s bring the maker spirit to education.